 The Center for Sports Rehabilitation and Specialty Services helps patients with physical, occupational and speech therapy needs during and after treatment.
 An Enterostomal Nurse Specialist is available as needed.
 Emerson’s Home Care department has specialists who assist with support services that may be needed in the home, and care coordination if a Hospice referral is desired.
 Emerson’s Social Work department provide specialists who help to coordinate and integrate support services at any time from initial diagnosis, through treatment and after.
 Practitioners from all of the support services work collaboratively with our medical oncology teams to provide the best of care.
 The Cancer Center is dedicated to its patients and continues to provide care and support after completion of active treatment through survivorship programs.

-A monthly cancer support group meets at Emerson Hospital and is open to all men and women with any diagnosis of cancer.
+Monthly cancer support groups meet at Emerson Hospital.
 For more information, call Emerson’s Social Work Department at 978-287-3189.
 In addition, a spousal bereavement group meets monthly at Emerson.
-For more information call 781-290-4000.
+For more information call 855-774-5100.

 Emerson also offers a wide range of community health and wellness programs and classes that can help participants learn about cancer prevention and early diagnosis strategies or help those with cancer, their caregivers or family manage the stress associated with the illness.
 A variety of stress reduction programs use approaches including mindfulness training, yoga and meditation, tai chi, Reiki and Qigong.
 Another program teaches those who have completed cancer treatment nutrition strategies for preventing cancer recurrence.

 Emerson’s Lund Community Health Library offers information that can help individuals understand and cope with the diagnosis of a medical condition and learn about the latest treatment methods.